 When mothers and babies are unable to get the right nutrition during this critical window, the consequences are serious and irreversible.
-Malnutrition during the first 1,000 days of life can cause irremediable damage to cognitive and physical development and is responsible for the deaths of more than 3 million children each year.
+Malnutrition during the first 1,000 days of life can cause irreversible damage to cognitive and physical development and is responsible for the deaths of more than 3 million children each year.

 According to the nonprofit 1,000 Days, close to 200 million children suffer from chronic nutritional deprivation that leaves them permanently stunted—or unable to achieve their full potential to grow and thrive—and keeps families, communities and countries locked in a cycle of hunger and poverty.
-Stunting is one of the many examples of irretrievable damage caused by malnutrition.
+Stunting is one of the many examples of irreversible damage caused by malnutrition.

 “When I first started traveling to Africa, I would often meet children in the villages I was visiting and try to guess their ages.
 I was shocked to find out how often I guessed wrong.
 Kids I thought were 7 or 8 years old based on how tall they were — would tell me that they were actually 12 or 13 years old.” — Bill Gates

 Stunting doesn’t just refer to a child’s physical development either.
 Malnutrition can also seriously harm brain development.
 Stunted children are more likely to fall behind at school, miss key milestones in reading and math, and go on to live in poverty.
-When stunted children don’t reach their potential, neither do their countries.
+When stunted children don’t reach their full potential, neither do their countries.
 Malnutrition saps a country’s strength, lowers productivity and keeps the entire nation trapped in poverty.

-This is why WFP has made a commitment to protect those who need it most including making sure families across the global receive the necessary nutrition during the first 1,000 days of their child’s life.
+This is why WFP has made a commitment to protect those who need it most, including making sure families across the global receive the necessary nutrition during the first 1,000 days of their child’s life.